 Sister Rosetta Tharpe was a singer, songwriter, and guitarist of gospel, jazz, blues, and rock-and-roll.
 She was born on March 20, 1915 near Cotton Plant, Arkansas to Katie (née Harper) Bell Nubin and Willis B. Atkins.
 Her mother, a mandolin-playing evangelist in the Church of God in Christ (COGIC), toured with P.W.
-McGhee’s revivals in Southeastern states before moving with her daughter to Chicago in 1921.
+McGhee’s revivals in the Southeast before moving with her daughter to Chicago in 1921.
 There, mother and daughter performed together at the Fortieth Street Church of God in Christ (now Roberts Temple Church of God in Christ).
 She also toured as a teenager with her mother as a COGIC evangelist across the country.

 On November 17, 1934, at the age of 19, Rosetta Atkins married Pastor Thomas J. Thorpe, a COGIC minister.
 She toured with him and her mother until 1938.
 By October 1938, she had separated from her husband, moved to New York, and begun working at the Cotton Club.
 She remained there until 1940.

 Tharpe made her first gospel recordings for the Decca label on October 31, 1938.
 Two months later on December 23, 1938 she performed at Carnegie Hall in John Hammond’s first “From Spirituals to Swing” concert, and again at the second one of 1939.

 Between 1938 and 1941, she performed at various venues around New York, including the Paramount Theater, the Savoy Ballroom, and the Apollo Theater with bandleaders Cab Calloway and Louis Jordan.